Meet the Staff

 Patty Myers, MS

-Patty Myers, MS, is the director of the Clinical Education Labs.
-Patty provides leadership and vision for the integration of instructional technology with teaching-learning activities, manages the Clinical Education Lab budget, and coordinates staffing to meet the needs of multiple undergraduate and graduate programs.
+Patty Myers, MS, is the director of the Interprofessional Center for Healthcare Simulation.
+Patty provides leadership and vision for the integration of instructional technology with teaching-learning activities, manages the simulation lab budget, and coordinates staffing to meet the needs of multiple undergraduate and graduate programs.
 Prior to coming to Pace, she worked at Winthrop University Hospital—Simulation Center as the associate director; she is also a guest lecturer on topics of simulation at New York Institute of Technology College of Osteopathic Medicine, where she spent nine years working in various roles related to simulation.
 Patty earned her MS in Medical Education and Leadership from the University of New England and her BS in Medical Technology from the University of Delaware.

 Mary Beth Carpiniello, MPA, RN

-Mary Beth Carpiniello, MPA, RN, Clinical Education Labs (CEL) manager, comes to LSN from her most recent position as the nurse manager of the Institute of Aesthetic Surgery at Northern Westchester Hospital.
+Mary Beth Carpiniello, MPA, RN, Interprofessional Center for Healthcare Simulation manager, comes to LSN from her most recent position as the nurse manager of the Institute of Aesthetic Surgery at Northern Westchester Hospital.
 As the nurse manager, she supervised 30 staff members and delivered care to 1,800 patients per year.
 Mary Beth brings nearly 30 years of progressive clinical experience in nursing.
 She has practiced in the areas of psychiatry, emergency medicine, operating room, and orthopedics/neurology.
 During this time, she has worked with nursing students as well as medical students, and is enjoying the switch to an educational setting.
 She has her BSN from the University of Bridgeport, and has her MPS in Public Administration with a healthcare focus from New York University.

 Elizabeth A. Berro, MA, RN, PNP, CHSE